emqx/cloud-docs/en_US/price/pricing.md

 ::: tip Related Terms

-**Number of Clicnet Connections:** The total number of clients simultaneously online (including offline clients with persistent sessions).
+**Number of Client Connections:** The total number of clients simultaneously online (including offline clients with persistent sessions).

 **[Persistent Session](https://www.emqx.com/en/blog/mqtt-session):** A session that remains active and stores offline messages when the client disconnects until the session times out and is logged out.